-Individuals completing a commission approved basic fire investigator program and passing the applicable state examination may be granted an IFSAC seal as a Fire Investigator by making application to the commission for the IFSAC seal and paying applicable fees.
-In order to qualify for an IFSAC seal, an individual must submit the application for the seal prior to the expiration of the examination.
+Instructor III training program, and passing the applicable state examination may be granted an IFSAC seal for Instructor III by making application to the commission and paying the applicable fee.

+(d) In order to qualify for an IFSAC seal, an individual must submit the application for the seal prior to the expiration of the examination.